nxp-mcuxpresso/mcuxsdk-doc/release/known_issues/known_issue_other_limitations.md

     -   Power down on application power domain.

--   A hardfault can be encountered when using fsl\_component\_mem\_manager\_light.c memory allocator and shutting down some unused RAM banks in low power.
-It is due to a wrong reinitialization of ECC RAM banks.
-To be sure not to reproduce the issue, `gPlatformShutdownEccRamInLowPower` should be set to 0.

 -   GenFSK `Connectivity_test` application is not operational with Low Power enabled.
 -   Serial manager is only supported on UART \(not I2C nor SPI\).
 -   The `--no-warn-rwx-segments` cannot been recognized on legacy MCUXpresso IDE versions.